Requests#

 ?
 When a parameter type mismatch occurs, Rocket forwards the request to the next matching route, if there is any.
 This continues until a route succeeds or fails, or there are no other matching routes to try.
 When there are no remaining routes, the error catcher associated with the status set by the last forwarding guard is called.

 Routes are attempted in increasing rank order.
-Rocket chooses a default ranking from -12 to -1, detailed in the next section, but a route's rank can also be manually set with the rank
+Every route has an associated rank.
+If one is not specified, Rocket chooses a default rank designed to avoid collisions based on a route's color, detailed in the next section, but a route's rank can also be manually set with the rank

 attribute.
 To illustrate, consider the following routes: